tanogeor/Boston-Cafe-s-Trip/description.md

 # Introduction
 The travelling salesman problem has worried logistics managers and route planners for quite a long time now.
+To cite Wikipedia and its respective site: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?".
+In fact, it is a problem of operational research and its solution lies not too far from the traditional method of Simplex.

-The optimization of FTL (Full-Truck-Load) mileage is the key questions to be answered.
+Moreover, the optimization of FTL (Full-Truck-Load) mileage is the key questions to be answered.
+A set of questions derive from this.
+How can the FTL mileage be maximised?
+Assuming a fleet of two or more trucks is available, what is the optimised route for each truck?

-For reasons of simplicicty, though, this study will focus on minimizing the miles of a truck's full circle of their delivery points without taking the full truck load aspect into consideration.
+But, for reasons of simplicicty, though, this study will focus on minimizing the miles of a truck's full circle of their delivery points without taking the full truck load aspect into consideration.

 Boston is a very vivid metropolis of the state of Massachusetts.
 Coffee, as in many other cities of the USA, is